How Is Murder Different Than Manslaughter, According To Texas Law?

 Typically, criminally negligent homicide involves accidental behavior, lack of compliance with safety measures, or lack of reasonable foresight.
 Though the least serious of the homicide crimes, criminally negligent homicide is still a state jail felony in Texas, and you will need the help of a lawyer.

-Based In Austin, Chris Perri Law Has Extensive Experience Successfully Helping Those Facing Criminal Homicide.
+Based in Austin, Chris Perri Law Has Extensive Experience Successfully Helping Those Facing Criminal Homicide.

-An award-winning criminal defense attorney with over 15 years of experience, Chris Perri has helped countless clients facing murder, manslaughter, and other serious charges, and he’s ready to help you, too.
+An award-winning criminal defense attorney with over 20 years of experience, Chris Perri has helped countless clients facing murder, manslaughter, and other serious charges, and he’s ready to help you, too.

 Some of his successes include: